 I’m excited to share this easy cheesy dish of deliciousness, Au Gratin Potatoes and Ham.
 This recipe is not only a family favorite, but one impressive enough to serve guests.
 When my children were young, this was one of their most requested dinners, and I made it often.
 And I still do, especially around the holidays when we are likely to have leftover ham in the house.

 I confessed in another post that I never met a mashed potato recipe I didn’t like.
 Well, the reality is, I never met a potato dish I didn’t like, and this recipe for au gratin potatoes is no exception.
 Rich and heartwarming, this flavorful casserole is also known as cheesy scalloped potatoes and ham.
-It’s as easy to make as it is delicious!
+Like this recipe, for Ham and Scalloped Potatoes in the Crock-Pot, it’s as easy to make as it is delicious!

 Here’s what you need to make this recipe: